Equality Objectives

 The annual Night Run organised by Bolton Council as part of the Supersapiens Iron Man weekend saw hundreds of fun runners take the 5 kilometre course around the town.
 Picture by Paul Heyes, Friday July 02, 2021.

 Bolton Council’s organisational philosophy reflects entirely the duties under the Act, of preventing discrimination; fostering good relations; and advancing equality of opportunity.
-This is best evidenced in the strategic Equality Impact Assessments (EIAs) which are produced annually to support budget setting.
+This is best evidenced in the strategic Equality Impact Assessments (EIAs) which are produced annually to support budget setting, as well as within all reports.
 The following guiding principles set out how we would make very difficult decisions to deliver fundamental efficiency savings and profoundly re-shape our organisation and priorities:

 • Minimise the impact on our ability to achieve our main aims of ensuring greater economic prosperity for all and narrowing the gap in outcomes, particularly for those in our most deprived communities.